 You might remember that I bought her a couple of years back.
 Even then she could have been easily mistaken for a 24 years old: college educated, with a proper well articulated New England accent.
 She is usually inquisitive, calm and assertive, backed up by the assurance of modern internet and satellite technology; she is perfect for reading literary works to me.
 Still, like most young people, she has her faults.
 She is blind to the risks abounding in the real world.
-Able to instantly identify where she is, she is totally dependant on others to tell her a destination.
+Able to instantly identify where she is, she is totally dependent on others to tell her a destination.
 I concede that her unique skills inculcate a certain narrowness of view.
 Her occasional obstinacy and complete unwillingness to admit any error is sometimes a source of enmity.
 Even so, it is only on rare occasions that we exchange terse words, and she finds her voice silenced as her program is abruptly terminated.

 Still, I have a passing fondness for Encolpius and am worried lest she fails at this point.
 In adversity, she remains temperate, so perhaps a rest here by the cooling waters of the great river will see a return to health.
 Maybe a couple of bursts of compressed air might help as well.

 But still, I worry.
 If she does not recover, where will I source a replacement?